CLIMATE CHANGE CONTROVERSY

 If you gaze long enough into an abyss, the abyss will gaze back at you.
 Friedrick Nietzsche

-Having said that, we need to remain vigilant stewards of the Earth, taking action against problems such as pollution and resource exploitation by taking a balanced and rational approach that doesn't descend into fear, hubris, hopelessness and hysteria.
+That said, we need to remain vigilant stewards of the Earth, taking action against problems such as pollution and resource exploitation by adopting a balanced, rational approach that doesn't descend into fear, hubris, hopelessness, or hysteria.
 Such are the domains of the ego, not science.

-In Elysium's Passage: The Return, there is a scene where James, the protagonist, challenges his environmentalist friend, Carl, on the topic of Climate Change.
-He remains sceptical about how it has been misrepresented as being a global cataclysmic problem when it is not.
+In Elysium's Passage: The Return, James, the protagonist, challenges his environmentalist friend, Carl, on the topic of Climate Change.
+He remains sceptical about its being misrepresented as a global cataclysmic problem when it is not.

 _____________________________________________________________________